StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

   * Once a minute, Cloudtrail and Eventbridge events are read to find changes to resources.
 * Logs are retrieved once a minute from Cloudwatch and a central S3 bucket.
 These are mapped to associated components in StackState.
 * Metrics are retrieved on-demand by the StackState CloudWatch plugin.
 These are mapped to associated components in StackState.
-* VPC FlowLogs for EC2 and RDS database instances are retrieved once a minute from the configured S3 bucket.
-Private network traffic inside VPCs is analysed to create relations between components in StackState.
+* VPC FlowLogs are retrieved once a minute from the configured S3 bucket.
+Private network traffic inside VPCs is analysed to create relations between EC2 and RDS database components in StackState.

 ## Setup